anelendata/handoff/docs/01_run_local.md

 ### Secrets

-We intend the files under project directory to be check in in a code repository such as git.
+We intend the files under project directory to be stored in a code repository such as git.
 So we don't want to store sensitive information such as password.

-We can define them in a separate file.
-In the third example project, we have .secrets/secrets/yml under the project directory.
-It looks like:
+.secrets/secrets.yml instead is the place to keep the secrets.
+03_secrets project has the secrets defined and the file looks like this:

 ```shell
 > cat 03_secrets/.secrets/secrets.yml